umddb/datascience-fall14/lab9/README.md

 ### Assignment Part 1

+Add both your commands and the output (truncated if it is too much) into the `submission.txt` file.

 1. On the movies graph, write a cypher query to find people born in 1964.

 1. On the movies graph, write a cypher query to find all co-actors of 'Wil Wheaton'.